-As one of America's oldest cities, how couldn't it be?
+As one of America's oldest cities, Philadelphia will delight history buffs and art enthusiasts alike even in the dead of winter.
 This is where Betsy Ross stitched the nation's flag.
 It's the city where Rocky ran to the top of the Art Museum stairs.
-And it's a land of countless art museums, theatres, and murals.
+And it's a land of countless museums, theatres and murals.
 Fill your thermos to the brim with a warm cup of Joe and get ready to hit the art and cultural destinations of Philadelphia.

-You don’t have to even be in the city limits to get a glimpse of the Comcast Center towering over the city.
-Once you reach this 975-foot tall building, you’ll notice the giant HD video screen.
-It’s 2,000 square feet in fact.
-And best of all, during the holiday season it puts on a merry display.
-It’s like watching your favorite holiday show at home.
-Well, if your home has a humongous TV.
-Then if you’re feeling hungry, stop by the Markets and Shops at Comcast Center for a sit-down snack.
-Assuming you haven’t ruined your appetite with candy canes and hot cocoa.
-After that, you’ll hit the road and jingle a few blocks to your next destination.
+You don’t have to be in the city limits to get a glimpse of the Comcast Center towering over Philadelphia.
+Once you reach this 975-foot tall building, you’ll notice the giant 2,000 square-foot HD video screen which is the largest four-millimeter LED screen in the world.
+During the holiday season it puts on a merry display, a 15-minute spectacle filled with sights and sounds of the season.
+If you’re feeling hungry, stop by the Markets and Shops at Comcast Center for a sit-down snack.
+After...
+Read More >

 The Pennsylvania Academy of the Fine Arts is housed in one of the city’s most historic buildings.
-The academy is known for its collection of 19th and 20th century American paintings and sculptures.
-Almost unrivaled, if we may say so.
-The work of the region’s top contemporary artists hangs on the walls and sits on display waiting for your appreciation and ogling.
-Stop by and embrace your inner art critic.
-The artwork loves the attention.
-Grab your gloves and hat as we head east toward the river to our next destination.Read More >
+Known for its collection of 19th and 20th century American paintings and sculptures, the work of the region’s top contemporary artists hangs on the walls and sits on display waiting for your appreciation and admiration.
+Stop by and embrace your inner art critic - the artwork loves the attention.
+Then grab your gloves and hat as we head east toward the river to our next destination.Read More >

 Just a short trip down Walnut Street takes you to our next stop.
 Over 100,000 pieces of hand-fired Favrile glass come together to make the enormous glass mosaic, Dream Garden.
 Artist Maxfield Parrish first produced this work of art in 1916 to be displayed in Philadelphia’s Curtis Building.
-These days, aficionados from around the world visit every day to get a glance at a masterpiece.
-Join them and see what all the fuss is about.
-We promise you won’t be disappointed.Read More >
+Aficionados from around the world visit every day to get a glance at a masterpiece -join them and enjoy this one-of-a-kind piece of art.Read More >

 There’s no better way to end a night in Philadelphia than with a show at the Kimmel Center for Performing Arts.
-Well, that and a tasty sandwich.
-From internationally acclaimed Broadway shows to world famous musicians, their stage is graced by unimaginable talent.
-Find out who’s on stage tonight and grab a ticket.
-You’re in for an amazing show.Read More >
+From internationally acclaimed Broadway shows to world famous musicians, its stage is graced by unimaginable talent.
+Find out who’s on stage tonight and grab a ticket — you’re in for an amazing show.Read More >